-Although the federal mail fraud statute--one of our oldest consumer protection laws-has been on the books for 99 fidence men keep producing schemes that lead to consumer disappointments and law enforcement actions.
+Although the federal mail fraud statute--one of our oldest consumer protection laws-has been on the books for 99 fidence men keep producing disappointments and law enforcement actions.

 One of the most famous of mail frauds undoubtedly was the simplest.
-The promoter ad- tunities" to the person who vertised in newspapers and mag- will send \$3 or \$4 to learn more. azines: "Last Chance, Send \$1. " His postoffice box number followed.
+The promoter ad- tunities" to the person who vertised in newspapers and mag- will send \$3 or \$4 to learn more. azines: "Last Chance.
+Send \$1. " His postoffice box number followed.

-By the time government officials put a halt to that, the rience. fellow had gathered in \$200.
-000 worth of dollars which had been rushed by mail by people who didn't want to miss out on that "last chance," No charges were filed, however, since the advertiser had not misrepresented anything, and hadn't promised anything he did not deli-

-Most of the frauds which are perpetrated cost the victims much more -- not only in money, but in terms of time and
+By the time government officials put a halt to that, the rience. fellow had gathered in \$200, 000 worth of dollars which had been rushed by mail by people who didn't want to miss out on that "last chance."
+No charges inal fee has been "accepted," were filed, however, since the ted anything, and hadn't promised anything he did not deliperpetrated cost the victims much more--not only in money, but in terms of time and

-Among the most vicious,
+Among the most vicious, I

-THE BIG THEATRE
+THE BIG